5 Fantastic Reasons Why It’s So Important to Calm Your Nervous System

 In fact, according to a 2017 study by the World Health Organization, an estimated 264 million people suffer from anxiety disorders globally.

-These days, in light of late-stage capitalism, a climate emergency and the tail-end of a global pandemic, stress levels are greater than ever.
+These days, in light of late-stage capitalism, a climate emergency and the ongoing effects of a global pandemic, stress levels are greater than ever.

 So if you’re feeling like your nervous system is completely overwhelmed right now, you’re not alone.